Marakuja/UpdateAddons/readme.md

 To run, execute `.\UpdateAddons.ps1` in powershell or doubleclick `Start_UpdateAddons.bat`.

+You can edit the addons.csv directly or call `.\UpdateAddons.ps1 -Edit` or `Start_UpdateAddons.bat -Edit`.

 ### scoop

 You can also use this script with [scoop](https://scoop.sh/).
 Just install this script with the following command

 > scoop install https://github.com/Marakuja/UpdateAddons/blob/master/UpdateAddons.json

+You get some preconfigured batch files added to your start menu for easy use.

+- UpdateAddons (main script)
+- UpdateAddons -Scan
+- UpdateAddons -Edit

 ### addons.csv